scality/Zenko/docs/docsource/Operation-Architecture/Orbit_UI/Searching_Metadata_from_Orbit.rst

    |image2|

-Clicking the arrow icon next to the searchg result takes you to the item’s location in the bucket.
+Clicking the arrow icon next to the search result takes you to the item’s location in the bucket.

 `Go back to Advanced Workflows`_